 Collection of Visitor Information – Public Area

 If you visit the public areas of the Websites without requesting any information from Promontory Network, we do not collect any information that personally identifies you.
-We do collect and temporarily store information about the Internet connection, as well as the date and time of the visit.
-We use this information to learn about visits to the Websites, the information that is accessed, and the frequency of visits.
-We may also use it to assist us in resolving technical issues and for other purposes related to our business and the Services.
-We reserve the right to collect and use, for any lawful purpose, any data that does not personally identify you, including aggregate data and usage patterns.
+We may collect, store, and use non-personally identifying information, including information relating to the Internet connection and the date and time of the visit.
+We reserve the right to collect, store, and use such information for any lawful purpose.

 Confidentiality and Security of Data – Members-Only Areas

 If you are an authorized representative of a Participating Institution in the CDARS service or the ICS service and are accessing the Transaction & Reporting Portal (the “Portal”) through the secure, members-only area of the promnetwork.com website, confidentiality and security are governed by the applicable Participating Institution Agreement between your institution and Promontory Network.
+In connection with the establishment of a user account, Promontory Network may collect certain information, including the name and email address of the user.
 Promontory Network is committed to protecting the confidentiality and security of information we collect through the Portal.
-We use a variety of security technologies and procedures to help protect personal information collected through the Portal from unauthorized access, use, or disclosure.
-When you access the Portal, a strongly encrypted session cookie is created and stored on your personal computer.
-Cookies are small files that save information about your visit.
-The encrypted cookie contains only your user ID and session information.
+We use a variety of security technologies and procedures to help protect personally identifying information collected through the Portal from unauthorized access, use, or disclosure.

 Notifications of Changes

-This document was last updated in January 2017.
+This document was last updated on January 1, 2020.